Skip to main content

 important

-For our initial BETA releases FW only serial baud is configurable the other serial settings are hard coded as:
+For our initial BETA FW releases, only serial baud is configurable the other serial settings are hard coded as:

 Serial - 8 data bits, No parity, No flow control.
 RS232 Only.